How to Play the Wedding Shoe Game and 60+ Questions to Ask

 - Have each member of the bridesmaids and the groomsmen select a song that they feel is representative of their relationship with either the bride or the groom.
 Songs with stories or memories that can be shared are the best choices.
 You can also guide the choices by asking the various parties to pick funny stories or songs, that way someone doesn't accidentally get sad.

-- Have the DJ (or whomever is in charge of the PA system) play a 30-or-so second clip from the song.
+- Have the DJ (or whoever is in charge of the PA system) play a 30-or-so second clip from the song.

 - The bride and groom must then guess who picked the song and whom the song was for.